vexparadox/gogame/readme.md

 # GoGame!

-A yet to be titled browser based mud!
+A yet-to-be-titled browser based MUD written in GoLang!

+There's usually a server running at http://46.101.66.98:8080, go to this in your browser to play!

 ## Requirements